rohan472000/Github-repo-extraction-GCP/README.md

       SET language = 'xyz'
       WHERE language IS NULL

-  -- above `language` is column name.
+  -- in above code, `language` is a column name.